ErickMwirigi/weather/README.md

 ## DailyData Component
 The DailyData component displays the weather data for a selected date.
 It allows users to switch between two views, 'anga' and 'mkulima,' which show different weather details.

+## Data Component
+The Data component is a reusable table row for displaying weather data.
+It receives data as props and renders it in a table row.